-Family is usually the first line of defense when it comes to fighting addiction.
-When a loved one develops a substance abuse disorder it can disrupt the entire family in devastating ways.
-Family may be the first to suffer the negative effects of a loved one’s substance abuse, but they are also the first people available to help an individual with a substance abuse disorder.
+Family is usually the first line of defense in the fight against addiction.
+When a loved one develops a substance abuse disorder, it can disrupt the entire family in devastating ways.
+Family may be the first to suffer the negative effects of a loved one’s substance abuse, but they are also the first people available to help overcome the disorder.

 How To Help Your Loved One Through Recovery

-Acknowledging a loved one’s substance abuse disorder is a difficult step, but a necessary one if you want to see him or her make a full recovery.
-Family members of a person struggling with addiction must realize the value of their positions; family are usually the first ones to encourage a struggling person into recovery, and it is almost impossible to overstate how important family is to the recovery process.
-Consider the following ten tips if you have a loved one struggling with addiction.
-Family can be the first line of defense that enables an effective recovery and prevents relapse.
+Acknowledging a loved one’s substance abuse disorder is a difficult but necessary step to making a full recovery.
+Family members of a person struggling with addiction must realize the value of their positions.
+Family members are usually the first ones to encourage a struggling person into recovery, and it is almost impossible to overstate how important family is to the recovery process.
+Consider the following ten tips if you have a loved one in this situation.
+Family can be the first line of defense in promoting an effective recovery and preventing a relapse.

 One: Avoid Enabling Behaviors

-Many family members fall into the trap of enabling, or unwittingly engaging in seemingly helpful behaviors that actually prolong addiction.
-Before you offer any kind of assistance to a loved one struggling with substance abuse, ask yourself if helping will make it easier for him or her to maintain his or her addiction.
-Your loved one may be struggling to pay rent, but if he or she spent all his or her money on drugs, covering rent would effectively shield him or her from the consequences of those actions.
+Many family members fall into the trap of enabling, that is unwittingly engaging in seemingly helpful behaviors but which actually prolong addiction.
+Before offering assistance to a loved one struggling with substance abuse, ask yourself if helping will make it easier for him or her to maintain the addiction.
+The loved one may be struggling to pay rent, but if all the money is spent on drugs, a family member covering rent would effectively prevent the loved one from facing the consequences of those actions.

 Two: Help Your Loved One Make Appointments

-Substance abuse recovery may entail a long-term inpatient rehab program or an outpatient program.
+Substance abuse recovery may entail a long-term inpatient or outpatient rehab program.
 Others find Twelve Step programs and support groups helpful.
 Ultimately, the best way to treat addiction is with a comprehensive and individualized treatment plan that addresses the full scope of an individual’s addiction.
-Helping your loved one make his or her Twelve Step sessions, counseling appointments, and medical appointments is a great way to help him or her through the recovery journey.
+Helping your loved one make it to the Twelve Step sessions, counseling, and medical appointments is a great way to assist the recovery journey.

 Three: Maintain Boundaries